-Here at Sports Annual we believe the greatest racer in history is the guy that won the most races and scored the most points.
-To find out who we developed a formula that measures track results pound for pound.
+Here at Sports Annual we believe the greatest race driver in history is the guy that ... pound for pound ... won the most races and scored the most points.
+To find out who we developed a formula that measures wins and points per start.
 When we apply this method in Formula One ...
 Juan Manuel Fangio of Argentina beats everyone by a huge margin.

 Let's look at Fangio's numbers to see how the formula works.
-It's in two parts... measuring wins and points separately.
+It's in two parts ... measuring wins and points separately.
 The first measurement we call ...

 STARTS PER WIN

 Put simply ...
 Fangio won roughly half his races.
 24 races from 51 starts.
-We simply divide 51 with 24 to determine Fangio started 2.125 races for every win he took.
+We simply divide 51 with 24 and find Fangio started 2.125 races for every win he took.